danielfett/draft-dpop/mainmatter.md

 the binding of the DPoP JWT to a certain URI and HTTP method.

-## Token Replay at the same authorization server
+## Token Replay at the Same Authorization Server

 If an adversary is able to get hold of an DPoP-Binding JWT, it might replay it at the authorization server's token endpoint with the same